LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 #### Create LiveEngage Agents

 In addition to the skills, you also need User Agents as well.
-One for the bot and one for the agent that will be receiving the inbound transfers (for human escalation).
+One for the automation and one for the agent that will be receiving the inbound transfers (for human escalation).

 In LiveEngage, go to Users and create the bot user.